ictnlp/LevelRAG/README.md

 </center>

-Source code for paper **"LevelRAG: Enhancing Retrieval-Augmented Generation with Multi-hop Logic Planning over Rewriting Augmented Searchers"**.
+Source code for paper [**LevelRAG: Enhancing Retrieval-Augmented Generation with Multi-hop Logic Planning over Rewriting Augmented Searchers**](https://arxiv.org/abs/2502.18139).

 ## Overview
 **LevelRAG** is a two-stage retrieval-augmented generation (RAG) framework that incorporates multi-hop logic planning and hybrid retrieval to enhance both completeness and accuracy of the retrieval process.
 The first stage involves a high-level searcher that decomposing the user query into atomic sub-queries.
 The second stage utilizes multiple low-level searchers to retrieve the most relevant documents for each sub-query, which are then used to generate the final answer.
 In each low-level searcher, large language models (LLMs) are employed to refine the atomic queries to better fit the corresponding retriever.